cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Set context for intervention with patient's permission
 - Increase patient's awareness of dysfunctional patterns in therapy and outside it
 - Decrease dysfunctional patterns, increase healthy communication and collaboration

-### Once the patient’s metacognitive awareness of a nonverbal behavior is established, our method entails engaging the patient with experiential focusing

 **Method for Addressing Dysfunctional Nonverbal Behaviors**